Alecampoy/Cebrafish_videos/README.md

 ## Data Analysis
 Plot of Time series using orange

 # Experiment 2: Tracking of the fish in a well

 The fish moves freely.
 I measure the distance it goes dows using trackmate.
 To detect the fish, might be helpful to substract the edges of the well.
 To do so, substrac the median projection from the original video

+## Image Segmentation

+Macro process the images previous to the tracking

 # Experiment 3: Movement of the tail

 Marta needs videos from a high speed acquisition camera